Mosque City of Bagerhat: Architecture

-The planning of the city is distinctly dominated by Islamic architecture style; in particular, the embellishments are a combination of various styles, including Bengali, Persian and Arab.
-The city covered 360 mosques (most of them of identical designs), many public buildings, mausoleums, bridges, network of roads and water reservoirs.
+The remaining buildings of the city are largely mosques and bridges etc, which later locals did not like to take apart for their materials.
+Only few of the original houses remain today.
+The larger buildings use a version of the Bengal Sultanate style of Indo-Islamic architecture, with elements of various styles, including Bengali, Persian and Arab.
+The city covered 360 mosques (most of them of identical designs) and many public buildings, mausoleums, bridges, network of roads and water reservoirs.
 The material used in building construction was baked bricks, which over the centuries deteriorated under saline conditions of the soil and the atmosphere.

+The mosques have round towers projecting at the four corners; sometimes these extend some way above the main roofline to make minarets at the front corners of the mosque.
+These are very short by normal standards.

 The layout, revealed after the recent removal of the vegetative growth around the historic city, indicates that the city developed in two distinct zones; the main zone is the Mosque of Shait Gumbaz and its precincts and the other zone to its east is the one encircling the Mausoleum of Khan Jahan.
 The two zones are separated by a distance of 6.5 km.

-The minarets embellish the front corners of the mosques.
-They stand at double the height of the facade.
-The towers at the rear corners are also similarly fashioned.
-The minarets are double storied and round in shape; projecting cornices surround the shafts up to the middle height of the minarets and a window fitted at this mid height provides ventilation and light.
-A spiral staircase in this minar leads to the top.
-Artificial tusks of elephants decorate the exterior of the minarets.

 Mosques

-The following includes a partial list of mosques, tombs or mausoleums, and other monuments which have been restored from among the large number of ruins in the city.
+The following includes a partial list of mosques, tombs or mausoleums and other monuments which have been restored from among the large number of ruins located in the city.